 Our kittens become very human oriented.
 They seek out their foster carer for comfort and associate them with food.
 The foster carer gets to intimately know the personality and needs of each kitten.
 Adopters say that they are more like dogs in their relationship and need for humans and in their ability to learn with food treats.

 When it comes to adoption we have the luxury of being very discerning.
-If your application to adopt is unsuccessful before a meeting it will most likely be a safety issue.
+If your application to adopt is unsuccessful it will most likely be a safety issue.
 Our kittens are raised by humans so don’t learn from their mother to avoid dangers like predators or traffic.
 If your home environment has such hazards you would be better to adopt a kitten raised by an experienced mother cat.
 Being volunteer run, all applications are read but we only respond to the ones we think will make the best homes for our kittens.
 We apologise in advance to all the people we do not respond to and recommend you look for a kitten at one of the many other Tasmanian rescues.